KidCrippler/singwithalon/platform/SPEC.md

 ```

 **Impact of Session Deletion:**
-- Viewer loses their "identity" for queue grouping
+- Viewer loses their "identity" for queue grouping in that room
 - Their pending queue requests remain (orphaned but still valid)
 - Next visit creates a new session